-- Does your establishment issue home learning activities and if so why? - Do families understand the value/rationale for having home learning activities? - What do effective home learning activities look like in your establishment? - How effective are the home learning activities in helping parents engage in their child's learning at home? - Are the home learning activities specifically designed to enable parents to engage in their child's learning and build upon the learning from school/early learning and childcare setting? - Do the activities provide intergenerational learning opportunities for the child, family, extended family and the community? - Do families need support to help them with home learning activities? - How are families supported to recognise and make the most of the learning opportunities that exist in everyday family life?
+- Does your establishment issue learning at home activities and if so why? - Do families understand the value/rationale for having learning at home activities? - What do effective learning at home activities look like in your establishment? - How effective are the learning at home activities in helping parents engage in their child's learning at home? - Are the learning at home activities specifically designed to enable parents to engage in their child's learning and build upon the learning from school/early learning and childcare setting? - Do the activities provide intergenerational learning opportunities for the child, family, extended family and the community? - Do families need support to help them with learning at home activities? - How are families supported to recognise and make the most of the learning opportunities that exist in everyday family life?